jAAckey1ove/Tianze-Yin/README.md

 ## The Future

-The name of the project is named The Future
+The name of the project is named The Future.
 The website was updated on Nov.
 12 2023.
 It is the first website that Tianze built only by himself.

 ## Structure